cigdemkocuzun/InvictiCoreMVC/README.md

 -Please first use update-database command to create the database

--Microsoft Identity is use for login operations.First you need to register to login.SendGrid is used for mail process.
+-Microsoft Identity is used for login operations.First you need to register to login.

 -After registration a confirmation mail will send (probably will be in your spam box) however you don't need to confirm it from your mail for login.